Meet the Team

 OLEK’s work has been covered in numerous publications, including the Smithsonian Magazine, Creators (VICE), the Huffington Post, The New Yorker, and New York Magazine.
 OLEK has been named one of the top artist Instagram accounts to follow by Christie’s and Art Net, and Artsy name her as an artist giving knitting a place in art history.

 OLEK currently lives and works in Brooklyn.

-Whitney Spivey learned to knit and crochet by the age of eight, and she never stopped.
-In 2013, a few days after moving to the city, she met Olek and, on one of the coldest days ever recorded in New York's history, helped her install a piece called There's No Such Thing as Part Freedom.
+Whitney Spivey has been knitting and crocheting for 20+ years.
+In 2014, a few days after moving to NYC, she met Olek and, on one of the coldest days ever recorded in New York's history, helped her install a piece called There's No Such Thing as Part Freedom.
 Since then, she has worked on many of Olek's projects, including a double-decker bus in NYC and an obelisk in Chile.
-She’s comfortable crocheting in a cherry picker or designing sweaters.
-Whitney loves teaching the skill she learned from her great aunt so much that she is studying to become an art therapist, with the hope of incorporating crochet into traditional therapy.
-Her dream is to help others, one stitch at a time.
-She lives in Brooklyn where she works in an upscale knitting boutique as a teacher, photographer, and graphic designer.
-She has degrees in art and photography and is currently pursuing a degree in psychology.
+She’s comfortable crocheting in a cherry picker or at home designing sweaters.

 Since 2015, Whitney has worked for String Yarns in NYC as Marketing Manager and In-House Photographer.
 At this luxury knitting boutique, she has been able to combine her love for fiber crafts with photography and graphic design.
 She also designs accessories and garments for both the String yarns brand and for Tahki Stacy Charles Fine Yarns.